airshipit/promenade/docs/getting-started.md

 docker build -t promenade:local .
 ```

-For development, you may wish to save it and have the `genesis.sh` and
+For development, you may wish to save it and have the `up.sh` script load it:
-`join.sh` scripts load it:

 ```bash
 docker save -o promenade.tar promenade:local